arrow-kt/arrow/kategory-docs/docs/docs/patterns/monadcomprehensions/README.md

 ```

 What would happen if the file contains 0 lines?
 The chain throws ArithmeticException with a division by 0!
 This exception goes uncaught and finalizes the program with a crash.
-Knowing this we understand can do better.
+Knowing this it is obvious we can do better.

-We can do automatic wrapping of unexpected exceptions to return them inside the operation sequence.
+Our next approach can do automatic wrapping of unexpected exceptions to return them inside the operation sequence.
 For this purpose, the typeclass [`MonadError`]({{ '/docs/typeclasses/monaderror' | relative_url }}) was created.
+[`MonadError`]({{ '/docs/typeclasses/monaderror' | relative_url }}) allows us to raise and recover from errors.
-It contains a version of comprehensions that automatically wraps exceptions, called `bindingE`.
+It also contains a version of comprehensions that automatically wraps exceptions, called `bindingE`.

 ```kotlin
 fun getLineLengthAverage(path: FilePath): IO<List<String>> =